Skip to main content

 • Description: Additional details about the location

-• Type: Location category (warehouse, retail, distribution, etc.)
+• Type: Location category (see Location Types above)

 Address Information